Please raise your hand if you’ve ever found yourself in a boring status meeting.

 - A pre-set time every day.
-Daily Scrums only require fixed time and place.
-Which time and place is up to the team to decide.
+Daily Scrums only require fixed time and place (Could be a meeting room .
+Which time and place are up to the team to decide.
 It is an opportunity to inspect and adapt, a meeting in which the team plans their day.

 - Keep a time-box of 15 minutes.
 The purpose of the standup is to give an idea of where the team is.
 So 15 minutes is OK.
 Smaller teams may even need less than that.

 - Standing up.
-It helps keeping the meeting short, but Daily Scrum does not oblige you to do it standing up.
+It helps to keep the meeting short, but Daily Scrum does not oblige you to do it standing up.

 - What did I do yesterday?

 - What blocking issues I have that I need help from the team?